mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

 fit into the ensemble ecosystem.

 We'll start with NFS.
-I'd consider that vanilla workhorse to be core infrastructure technology.
-It's still pretty much everywhere you look.
-Many friends keep ancient boxes around running other OSs (like solaris) as dedicated NFS fileserver appliances.
+I'd consider that vanilla workhorse to be core infrastructure technology... it's still pretty much everywhere you look.
+Many friends keep ancient boxes around as dedicated NFS fileserver appliances that are usually in fairly critical roles.
-Well, how does that fit into a sexy new ensemble of services?
+Well, how would this fit into a sexy new ensemble of services?

 ## The Goal